abhisam1723/File-based-key-value-data-store/README.md

 When we try to access the database after closing the file it creates error which seems to be an internal problem that can be solved by modifying the TTLCache library.

+Inorder to import the library there should exist a blank file with name '__init__.py' in the same folder as DB.py.
+The test_DB.py is file which performs the unit test on few trivial cases.